dgreathouse/FTC-PowerPlay/README.md

 Grab and place cone on High junction
 Grab cone and park at sensed location
 Depending on time, do more cones.

+Conventions for motor hookup
+Power Red to Red, Black to Black, Rotate Right Encoder is positive for all Encoders